 We do not pay for such items as travelling time, postage, faxes or 'petties'.
 We will pay for necessary photocopying, and will allow for this in the certificate if you let us know in requesting your extension what is required.

 We pay bills by way of a bulk cheque to your firm each month, not individually as they come in.
 You will however receive notification of the amount paid on each account, and if items have been disallowed, a short explanation.
 You have a right of appeal against our certification if you disagree with it.
-You should write to the grnats
+You should write to the grants officer concerned, who will arrange for the matter to be placed before Commissioners at their meeting.

 For more information about payment of accounts, see Payment for Legal Aid Work.

 The Commission may contact your firm giving you notice that a file or files should be forwarded to the Commission for review.
 The Commission will be checking to ensure such matters as client instructions are on the file and confirmation that claimed Court attendances took place.
-We may also be asking to see a file where there has been a request for an unusually high cost extension.
+We may also ask to see a file where there has been a request for an unusually high cost extension.
 Requests for files will not be targeting any particular firm or practitioner, unless the Commission has any specific issues requiring its further attention.